The ultimate guide to data literacy training

 Data literacy training can be a complex and daunting topic.
 If you’re starting a data literacy program, there’s a simple question to start with.
-What are the fundamentals for improving data literacy at your organization?
+What are the fundamentals for improving data literacy at your organisation?

 Gartner’s definition of data literacy is “the ability to read, write, and communicate data in context.”
 “In context” is a key callout.

-An organization’s data culture is the ultimate context for its data.
+An organisation’s data culture is the ultimate context for its data.
 Even highly data-literate hires will need training to learn a common language of data before they can do their job well.
 They’ll also need to learn company-specific data governance and regulatory requirements.

 Data literacy training